 The auto scaling function only starts up regulation during motor standstill.
-After enabling stealthChop be sure to wait until the current regulation has reached a stable state before starting a motion.
+Do not start motion directly after enabling stealthChop.
+Wait until the current regulation has reached a stable state before starting a motion.
 Failure to do so will result in zero motor current!